 Tasmanian Devil The Largest Carnivorous Marsupial Alive Today

-The Tasmanian Devil is the largest surviving carnivorous (meat-eating) marsupial in the world.
+The Tasmanian Devil is the world's largest carnivorous (meat-eating) marsupial.
 Surviving only in the small island of Tasmania off the southern coast of Australia, It is listed as endangered and near extinct.

 About the size of a small dog, the Tasmanian devil is known by this unflattering name because of its unearthly screams, eerie growls, dark black colour, foul odour, bad temper and aggressive behaviour.